 Milan is like a well-tailored suit: understated at first but striking at a second glance.
-True, the city doesn’t come right out and reveal itself the minute you meet, but put in a little effort and it's clear that Milan one of the most interesting cities in Italy right now.
+True, the city doesn’t come right out and reveal itself the minute you meet, but, put in a little time, and it's clear that it's one of the most interesting cities in Italy right now.
 Hence the reason we love to travel to Milan on the regular.

 Before You Go

 Milan is not nearly as touristy as the other major Italian cities — Florence, Rome, and Venice — so the question of where to stay isn't as hard.
-That's to say you can stay in the center of town without feeling overwhelmed, even in the height of tourist season.
+That's to say you can stay in the center of town without feeling overwhelmed by crowds (even in the height of tourist season).
 Here are a few choice hotels that we think are the best places to stay in Milan:

 Total Splurge: Bulgari Hotel

-Situated between the famous La Scala theater and the high-end shopping district known as the Quadrliatero della Moda, this hotel is in one of our favorite neighborhoods in Milan.
+Situated between the famous La Scala theater and the high-end shopping district known as the Quadrliatero della Moda, this 5-star luxury hotel is in one of our favorite neighborhoods in Milan.
 The only problem?
-It's so gorgeous (especially the terrace) that you might have to force yourself to go outside!
+It's so gorgeous (especially the garden terrace) that you'll have to force yourself to go outside!

 In The Mix: Room Mate Giulia

-This Spanish boutique hotel chain is one we turn to time and again when we’re traveling in Europe but their Milan property is one of our favorites.
-With fabulous service, a delicious breakfast, mod-meets-neon décor and a can’t-be-beat location steps from the Duomo, it’s worth every euro.
+This Spanish boutique hotel chain is one we turn to time and again when we’re traveling through Europe but their 4-star Milan property is one of our favorites.
+With fabulous service, a delicious breakfast, mod-meets-neon décor, and a can’t-be-beat location steps from the Duomo, it’s worth every euro.

 Chic Design: Hotel Viu

-For something a bit smaller — as in just 18 rooms — and smackdab in the city center, check out the just-opened Hotel Milano Castello.
+For something a bit smaller — as in just 30 rooms — and smackdab in the city center, check out the just-opened Hotel Milano Castello.
 This affordable 3-star boutique hotel is minimal in its offerings but has tasteful décor, great service, and a cannot-be-beat location between the stylish Brera neighborhood and the Parco Sempioine.

 - Risotto alla Milanese: Made with saffron, butter, rice, and lots of stirring, this dish is simple yet so indulgent.